OpenClassrooms-Student-Center/SportSee/README.md

 You will need the [Remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
 Once you have this extension installed, just click on the `Reopen in Container` button.

 Once in the container, run the `yarn dev` command.

+## 4. Endpoints

+### 4.1 Possible endpoints

+This project includes four endpoints that you will be able to use:

+- `http://localhost:3000/user/${userId}` - retrieves information from a user.
+- `http://localhost:3000/user/${userId}/activity` - retrieves a user's activity day by day with kilograms and calories.
+- `http://localhost:3000/user/${userId}/average-sessions` - retrieves the average sessions of a user per day.
+- `http://localhost:3000/user/${userId}/performance` - retrieves a user's performance (energy, endurance, etc.).

+**Warning, currently only two users have been mocked.
+They have userId 12 and 18 respectively.**

+### 4.2 Examples of queries

+- `http://localhost:3000/user/12/performances` - Retrieves the performance of the user with id 12
+- `http://localhost:3000/user/18` - Retrieves the user's main information 18.